leftthomas/ProxyAnchor/README.md

 # AdaptiveNet
-A PyTorch implementation of AdaptiveNet based on the paper [Learn Temperature Scale and Pooling Adaptively]().
+A PyTorch implementation of AdaptiveNet based on the paper [Adaptive Temperature Scale for Image Retrieval]().

 ![Network Architecture](results/structure.png)